 Canada Pension Plan Survivor Benefits

 Canada Pension Plan survivor benefits are paid to a deceased contributor's estate, surviving spouse or common-law partner and dependent children.
-There are three types of benefits.
+There are two types of benefits.

-- The survivor's pension is a monthly pension paid to the surviving spouse or common-law partner of a deceased contributor;
+- The survivor's and children's benefit pension is a monthly pension paid to the surviving spouse or common-law partner of a deceased contributor

 It is important to apply for Canada Pension Plan benefits.
 If you do not apply, you may lose benefits you are entitled to receive.